-The Disability Services Office, located in the Parker Student Union, provides and coordinates services to students with disabilities, promotes equal educational opportunities, and provides equal access to all institutional programs and services.
+The Accessibility Services Office, located in the Parker Student Union, provides and coordinates services to students with disabilities, promotes equal educational opportunities, and provides equal access to all institutional programs and services.
 Accommodations are provided on an individualized, as-needed basis as outlined in the Accommodations Handbook.
 Students requesting accommodations must provide current documentation regarding the nature of his or her disability and the need for accommodation.
 Examples of accommodations include exam accommodations, note-taking, sign language interpreting, and the use of special equipment.

 Hutchinson Community College encourages students to be as independent as possible on campus and to use those services which help maximize learning.
-So that services are in place on the first class day, early contact with the Disability Services Office for students with disabilities is encouraged.
+So that services are in place on the first class day, early contact with the Accessibility Services Office for students with disabilities is encouraged.

 The Hutchinson Area Student Health Services (HASHS) provides primary care for illnesses, minor injuries, family planning and health-related social issues for HCC students with a current HCC student ID.
 At the student’s request, the HASHS staff will consult with the student’s hometown physician.
 The medical staff consists of physician assistants and nurse practitioners who are under the supervision of a local physician.

 HASHS suggests that students establish themselves with a local physician for the management of chronic medical problems.
 HASHS will assist with referrals if desired.

 HASHS prefers to see patients by appointment only, but every effort is made to offer same-day appointments.
 It is important that students call or stop by to make an appointment no later than 8:30 or 9:00 a.m. because the medical staff leaves for the day after the last appointment.
 Students need to present their HCC student ID at the time of the appointment.
 Walk in appointments will be seen only if staff schedules allow.